 - How do I want people to feel when they look at my portraits?

-If you want people to feel touched when they look at your work, try experimenting with fewer light sources and more shadows.
+If you want people to feel touched when they look at your work, experiment with fewer light sources and more shadows.
 If you’re aiming for a brighter atmosphere, take photos in a well-lit location.
-(One of my favourite locations to take black and white portraits is any shaded area on a sunny day.)

 - How do I want my model to feel when I take these photos?

 Once you choose an emotion that appeals to you, consider the instructions you’ll give to your model.
-If you know how to give your model clear instructions, you won’t have to deal with unnecessary confusion later on.
+If you know how to give clear instructions, you won’t have to deal with any confusion later on.

-As I mentioned in my self-portraiture article, there’s nothing wrong with using other people’s work for inspiration.
-Research B&W portraits, analyse what stands out to you, and find out why you like those portraits.
+There’s nothing wrong with using other people’s work for inspiration.
+Research B&W portraits, analyze what stands out to you, and find out why you like those portraits.

 Posing for Black and White Portraits

-Without any distracting colours and details, your subject will stand out.
-Every curve, movement, and texture will be emphasised.
+Without any distracting colors and details, your subject will stand out.
+Every curve, movement, and texture will be emphasized.
 It’s important to know what looks most natural.